CompIsle/Unit-15-Asignment-2/doc/Test.md

 # Website Testing

-•	Evidence of testing including test plans and data, user feedback and details of the changes made in response to testing
+In this Document it will Detail...

+##Test Plan
-### Test Plan <!-- what testing intend to do and how carry it out -->
+ What testing intend to do and how carry it out...

 ## Test
+Test functionality/performance...
+Etc...

-### Validation Reports <!-- Not specifically needed but good to have -->
+### Validation Reports
+Validation report...

+### Test Results
+Test Results...
-### Test Results <!-- Rectification of errors/Unfixed errors -->
+Rectification of errors/Unfixed errors...

-### Test functionality/performance
+### User Feedback
-### User Feedback <!-- Exactly what they said/who said it * 2 -->
+xactly what they said/who said it * 2...

-## Review
 ### Response to Feedback
+Changes made due to feedback...